Table of Contents

 Prerequisites

-- You must be a GitHub Organization Admin to install the webhook.
+- You must be a GitHub Organization Admin.

 - Webhook URL

-- Log in to your GitHub Organization Admin account.
+- Log in to GitHub using an organization admin account.

-- In the Secret field, paste the Secret Key provided by LinearB.
+- Paste the Secret key provided by LinearB.

 - Check suites